Sometimes, it’s not easy to identify the difference between a gerund phrase and a participle phrase in a sentence.

 It can also be the subject of the sentence.
 Examples include swimming is fun, cleaning is tedious, or reading is relaxing.

-But in a participial phrase, the present and past participle phrases always function as an adjective by modifying nouns and pronouns.
+But with a participial phrase, the present and past participles always function as adjectives by modifying nouns and pronouns.

 You need to know how to identify them grammatically and use them correctly.